-The Propain Hugene was crowned our Trail Bike of the Year in 2020, winning the contest thanks to its great balance of fun handling, capable geometry, sorted suspension and great value.
+The Propain Hugene is one of the best trail mountain bikes, having won our Trail Bike of the Year title in 2020, winning the contest thanks to its great balance of fun handling, capable geometry, sorted suspension and great value.

 2021 sees a refresh of the bike, though, with Propain updating the frame’s geometry and increasing travel in a bid to make one of our favourite trail bikes even better.

 Propain Hugene Custom frame and geometry

 Those changes increase the Hugene by 10mm, from a 130mm trail bike to a 140mm trail bike, to better balance the 140mm and 150mm travel suspension options delivered by the fork.

 By better balancing this travel, the Hugene should be easier to set up, have a consistent feel between the wheels and provide a bit more give at the back when hitting bigger bumps.

 Within the frame’s architecture, Propain has squeezed in a longer stroke shock, too, for lower stresses through the frame’s linkages and shock – this should also make it a touch easier to set up.